microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_DataBreakpointInfo" class="anchor"></a>:leftwards_arrow_with_hook: DataBreakpointInfo Request

 Obtains information on a possible data breakpoint that could be set on an expression or variable.
+Clients should only call this request if the capability 'supportsDataBreakpoints' is true.

 ```typescript
 interface DataBreakpointInfoRequest extends Request {